-Last summer, we stumbled onto an early version of Collusion — because we’d read that the developer, Atul Varma, was inspired to build it by Eli Pariser‘s book The Filter Bubble.
+In summer of 2011, we stumbled onto an early version of the add-on, then called Collusion.
+How did we find it?
+Because we’d read that the developer, Atul Varma, was inspired by Eli Pariser‘s book The Filter Bubble.
 And we had to know more.
 Varma was kind enough to talk with us, and here is what he said:

 So … tell me how Eli Pariser’s book inspired you to build Collusion.